Code-Institute-Submissions/LRomero2-Rio-To-London2/readme.md

 I have tested my code using the HTML and CSS Validators and have discovered no problems.
 To test the HTML files I went to  https://validator.w3.org/#validate_by_input, entered the HTML code for both pages into the typing box, one by one.
 Then I clicked the run check button and it showed no errors.
 To test the CSS I went to https://jigsaw.w3.org/css-validator/validator, entered the CSS code into the typing box and clicked the run check button.
 The code passed the validator test.
-I have also thoroughly tested the javascript code using jasmine.
+I have also thoroughly tested the javascript code using jasmine and a Javascript Validator https://esprima.org/demo/validate.html.
 I have also manually tested all components of the project.
 All of the pages and features are working well with no bugs or problems.
 If a user wants to play the game to learn the words, they can:
 * Open the project page.